 v.
-An access, transport and travel plan strategy, which shall identify access points to the site, andbetween the site and the local highway network as well as links to the existing settlement.
-It shall also identify construction access arrangements that do not disrupt existing residents, and improvements to transport capacity along the A519 at Raleigh Hall and along the B5404 at Ladfordfields, as well as deliver local transport network measures; (AM70)
+An access, transport and travel plan strategy, which shall identify access points to the site and between the site and the existing settlement.
+It shall also identify construction access arrangements that do not disrupt existing residents, and improvements to transport capacity along the A519 at Raleigh Hall and along the B5405 at Ladfordfields, as well as deliver local transport network measures;